Hassassistant/AlexaActionAssistant/README.md

 **AlexaActionAssistant** simplifies and automates the setup of Alexa Skills for Home Assistant, allowing for easy creation of actionable notifications.
 It builds upon the [alexa-actions](https://github.com/keatontaylor/alexa-actions) project, providing additional features such as automatic skill creation and configuration generation using PowerShell scripts.

+## Example Use Cases

+**Morning Routine** <br><br>
+Alexa: "Good morning!
+Would you like me to start your morning routine?"

+You: "Yes"

+Alexa: "Starting morning routine: turning on kitchen lights, brewing coffee, and playing the news."<br><br>

+**Evening Lights**<br><br>
+Alexa: "It's getting dark outside.
+Would you like me to turn on the living room lights?"

+You: "Yes"

+Alexa: "Turning on living room lights."<br><br>

+**Movie Mode**<br><br>
+Alexa: "Are you ready for movie night?
+Shall I set the living room lights to movie mode?"

+You: "Yes"

+Alexa: "Setting living room lights to movie mode."<br><br>

+**Radio Station**<br><br>
+Alexa: "What radio station would you like to listen to?"

+You: "Planet Rock"

+Alexa: "Tuning in to Planet Rock."<br><br>

+**Temperature Adjustment**<br><br>
+Alexa: "The temperature in the living room is 23°C. Would you like me to adjust the thermostat?"

+You: "Lower it by two degrees."

+Alexa: "Setting thermostat to 21°C."<br><br>

+**Bedtime**<br><br>
+Alexa: "It's getting late.
+Shall I prepare the house for bedtime?"

+You: "Yes"

+Alexa: "Locking doors, turning off lights, and setting alarm."<br><br>

+Remember, these are just examples.
+With **AlexaActionAssistant**, you can tailor your responses to fit your personal preferences and automate any routine within your smart home setup.

 ## Prerequisites

 Before starting with **AlexaActionAssistant**, ensure you have the following: